About me

-My musical journey started when I was three years old, and saw a woman playing cello in the street in the town of Bath, England.
+My musical journey started when I was three years old, and saw a woman playing cello in the streets of Bath, England.
 I enthusiastically told my mother that I wanted to do that too, and started having lessons soon after my fourth birthday.
 Throughout my childhood, music was something precious to me, something that was my very own and central to my identity.

 After moving to the Netherlands and graduating from the Conservatory many years later, I began the adventure of discovering what music means for me, and finding my own voice.
 My music is serious, but with a wink.
 It is a means of communication, and the most direct way of expressing myself.
 I enjoy making something beautiful that challenges both the musicians and the audience.